ARuzgar/42-Subjects/README.md

 ### Additional Learning Resources

-For a comprehensive understanding of project requirements, the [42-Evals](https://github.com/42-Evals) repository is an invaluable resource.
+For a comprehensive understanding of project requirements, the [42-Evals](https://github.com/rphlr/42-Evals) repository is an invaluable resource.
 It contains official evaluation sheets for 42 School projects that complement the materials found here.
-You can also view these resources through their [GitHub Pages](https://rphlr.github.io/42-Evals).
+You can also view these resources through my [GitHub Pages](https://rphlr.github.io/42-Evals).

 Remember, this repository is constantly evolving, and I welcome your contributions to keep it up-to-date.
 If you find a project PDF missing or want to add an other language version, don't hesitate to open a pull request!